The New Testament Use of the Old Testament: Quotation, Allusion, and Theological Interpretation

 Introduction

 The study of the New Testament's use of the Old Testament has been transformed by the work of scholars like C.H.
 Dodd, Richard Hays, and G.K.
 Beale.
 Dodd's According to the Scriptures (1952) demonstrated that the early church drew on specific Old Testament "testimonies" to interpret Christ's death and resurrection.
 Hays's Echoes of Scripture in the Letters of Paul (1989) introduced the concept of "intertextual echo," showing how Paul's letters resonate with Old Testament texts in subtle and sophisticated ways.
+Beale's Handbook on the New Testament Use of the Old Testament (2012) provided a comprehensive survey of quotation techniques across the entire New Testament corpus.

 Biblical Foundation

-Methods of Quotation
+Methods of Quotation and the Greek Term Plēroō

-The New Testament writers employed several methods of Old Testament quotation.
-Direct quotation introduces an Old Testament text with a formula like "it is written" (gegraptai) or "as the prophet says."
 Allusion incorporates Old Testament language or imagery without explicit citation.
+Paul's description of Christ as "our Passover lamb" (1 Corinthians 5:7) alludes to Exodus 12 without quoting it directly.
 Echo (Hays's term) involves a more subtle resonance with an Old Testament text that may not be consciously intended but enriches the meaning of the New Testament passage.
+When Paul writes of God's "foolishness" being wiser than human wisdom (1 Corinthians 1:25), attentive readers hear echoes of Isaiah 29:14 and 55:8-9.

-Hermeneutical Approaches
+Hermeneutical Approaches in First-Century Judaism

 Theological Analysis

 The most distinctive feature of the New Testament's use of the Old Testament is its christological focus.
 The early church read the Old Testament as a witness to Christ: the law and the prophets testify to him (Luke 24:27, 44; John 5:39; Acts 28:23).
 This christological reading does not impose an alien meaning on the Old Testament but discerns in its texts patterns, promises, and types that find their fulfillment in Christ.
+As Brevard Childs argues in Biblical Theology of the Old and New Testaments (1992), the Christian canon's two-testament structure invites a reading strategy in which each testament illuminates the other.

-The Question of Context
+The Question of Context: An Extended Example

 A persistent question in the study of the New Testament's use of the Old Testament is whether the New Testament writers respected the original context of the texts they quoted.
 Some scholars argue that the New Testament writers often "proof-texted," extracting verses from their original context and applying them in ways the original authors never intended.
 Others argue that the New Testament writers were deeply attentive to the broader context of their quotations, expecting their readers to hear the "echoes" of the surrounding passage.